-In the short-term (a few days to a few hours), the questions are to define a day-ahead production planning and to adjust near real-time schedules to meet the actual demand.
+In the short-term (a few days to a few hours), the challenge is to define a day-ahead production plan and to adjust near real-time schedules to meet the actual demand.
 The main issues are:

-- Calculating minimum cost generation schedules for the next day, complying all constraints on generation assets, meeting the demand constraint (power and reserves) while providing recourse schedules in order to take into account future uncertainties; - Optimizing intra-day rescheduling ("redéclarations" in French): at each hour of the day, the producer must change the schedules of a limited number of assets (thermal assets or parts of hydro-valleys) in order to reduce the real-time production-consumption gaps due to uncertainties on demand and availability of assets; - Calculating generation margins and optimizing reserves; - Calculating balancing offers for the adjustment market.
+- Calculating minimum cost generation schedules for the next day, including all constraints on generation assets, meeting the demand constraint (power and reserves) while providing recourse schedules in order to take into account future uncertainties; - Optimizing intra-day rescheduling ("redéclarations" in French): at each hour of the day, the producer must change the schedules of a limited number of assets (thermal assets or parts of hydro-valleys) in order to reduce the real-time difference between production and consumption due to uncertainties on demand and availability of assets; - Calculating generation margins and optimizing reserves; - Calculating balancing offers for the adjustment market.